locustio/locust/docs/writing-a-locustfile.rst

 as described `above <tagging-tasks>`, but there are some nuances worth mentioning.
 If you tag a task within a nested TaskSet, locust will execute that task even if the TaskSet isn't tagged.
 So, there's no need to tag both a task and its TaskSet.
 In fact, this would be redundant, as the only thing tagging TaskSet does is tag every task defined within that TaskSet.
-In other words, the way that locust determines whether or not a TaskSet should be executed is not by looking at the tags assigned to the TaskSet, but instead looking at the tags assigned to each task within that TaskSet recursively.

 .. _sequential-taskset: